meerkat-manor/marti/docs/when.md

-# When would you use marti
+# When would you use martiLQ

-You are likely to start using the **marti** framework when:
+You are likely to start using the **martiLQ** framework when:
 1. you have no existing standard or framework or;
 2. your existing standards no longer meets you needs or;
 3. you are starting document exchange with another business or division that uses the framework or;